Svelto Methodology Framework

 The system is designed so that nothing closes automatically.
 Both terminal remediation states require explicit administrator action, and both generate permanent audit trail entries:

-• RESOLVED (employee passed remediation): In the current implementation, this means the employee achieved a majority-correct outcome for that remediation tracking record, which today is 2 of 3 correct scored remediation simulations.
-The tracking record remains in RESOLVED / pending acknowledgment state and appears in the audit artifact under completedRemediationEvidence.
-It only moves to acknowledged status when the Administrator explicitly clears it — an action that records their email, timestamp, and archive date permanently in the audit trail.
+2 of 3correct scored remediation simulations.
+The tracking record remains in RESOLVED / pending acknowledgment state and appears in the audit artifact undercompletedRemediationEvidence.
+It only moves to acknowledged status when the Administrator explicitly clears it — an action that records their email, timestamp, and archive date permanently in the audit trail. - FAILED (current implementation label): In the current

-• FAILED (employee did not pass remediation): In the current implementation, this means the employee reached a majority-incorrect outcome for that remediation tracking record, which today is 2 of 3 incorrect scored remediation simulations.
+2 of 3incorrect scored remediation simulations.
 The tracking record enters FAILED / escalation suggested state.
 The system does not auto-escalate.
-The audit artifact surfaces the finding with explicit guidance: (a) escalate to human intervention (manager, HR, or compliance officer), or (b) clear the failed status and initiate a new remediation cycle.
+The audit artifact surfaces the finding with guidance to route the case to appropriate human review under the customer's own policy.
+The trust-safe operating model is to begin with security, compliance, or the relevant operational owner; HR involvement is a customer-governed exception, not Svelto's default operating model.
 Until the Administrator takes one of these actions, the system blocks any new remediation generation for that employee/control pair.
 The resolution action — whichever path is taken — is permanently recorded with admin email, timestamp, and outcome.

 4.6 Employee Notification and Disclosure Policy

+Administrators remain responsible for ensuring their deployment complies with applicable employment law and data protection regulations in their jurisdiction, including but not limited to GDPR (EU), LGPD (Brazil), and CCPA (United States).
 The configured disclosure posture — whether employees are notified of the compliance program, when, and in what detail — should be documented in the organization's own compliance records as context for the Svelto evidence package.
-This is a customer policy decision, not a platform constraint.

 5. The Audit Artifact